 It comes highly regarded.
 Many, myself included, have the issue of your heading falling forward while sleeping in-flight.
 The pillow comes with back straps that can easily be strapped to the seat wings, keeping you in an upright position.

-As a travel pillow, it’s combination of memory foam and support position I believe is unparalleled in the market.
+As a travel pillow, it’s the combination of memory foam and support position I believe is unparalleled in the market.
 It’s so comfortable, and the fabric is cool and soft, meaning you won’t awake with burning hot, flushing skin.

 Likewise, with the Ostrich Light, bring clips so it can attach to your carry-on.
 The Evolution S3 also comes with a bag, so you can easily attach that to a strap.
 If you struggle to sleep on flights, this is a must-buy product.